eddiesTime/sme_app/raw_documentation.md

 _Code snippet 44: MobX Weather Widget_

-The `builder` function of the Observable widget will be monitored by MobX.
-It tracks all observables and computed observables inside it which in this example is the computed observable `state`.
-Whenever a tracked observable or computed observable changes the widget gets rebuild.
+The `builder()` function of the `Observable` widget will be monitored by MobX.
+It tracks all observables and computed observables inside it, which, in this example, is the computed observable `state`.
+Whenever a tracked observable or computed observable changes, the widget gets rebuilt.

 #### Advantages

 - no unnecessary boilerplates
-  _ focus on the key features
+  - focus on the key features
-  _ more “magic”
+  - more “magic”
 - easy to learn
 - easy to use